 Choose Eye Consultants of Pennsylvania

-- We are the leading ophthalmology and ophthalmic surgery practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+- We are the leading ophthalmology and ophthalmic surgery practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 - Our team of board certified cataract specialists is committed to maintaining the highest standards in disease diagnosis, treatment advances and surgical techniques to help people regain the gift of sight.

 - Our cataract surgeons utilize advanced specialized instruments and equipment to analyze and optimize the outcome of every procedure.

 - Our cataract specialists have been trained by some of the most prestigious medical facilities in the world, such as Duke University Medical Center in Durham, the Massachusetts Eye & Ear Infirmary at Harvard Medical School in Boston, the Scheie Eye Institute in Philadelphia, the Wilmer Eye Institute at Johns Hopkins in Baltimore, and Wills Eye Hospital in Philadelphia.

 Our highly skilled cataract surgeons include: